physcip/PredicateInstaller/README.md

 The plist file matches the ones linked above and contains a key `predicate`.

 Note that some installers require certain environment variables to be set even when using a predicate.
 For example, Java needs JAVA_INSTALL_ON_DEMAND.
 For details, see the [examples](examples).

+Similarly, printer drivers require the printer to already be connected to the computer or visible on the network.
+As this is determined by looking at /Library/Printers/InstalledPrinters.plist, this check is easy to bypass.